elpatron68/AmznLinkShortener/README.md

 desktop runtime for your operating system: https://dotnet.microsoft.com/download/dotnet/3.1/runtime

 It was tested under Windows 10 (32 and 64 bit) and Windows 11 (64 bit).
-It may or may not run under Linux too, if you build the source code under Linux.
+It may or may not run under Linux, too, if you build the source code under Linux.

 ## Installation